 Falling at work can unfortunately be a relatively common event, especially if your job involves working at any kind of height on a regular basis.
+Accident at work compensation claims often result from injuries sustained by an employee who suffers a fall at work accident.
 Even with good safety precautions falling accidents can still occur, resulting in serious injury and you needing time off work.
-With our expert legal knowledge we can help secure you the compensation you need to cover injuries suffered and other financial losses incurred.
+With our expert legal knowledge, Spencers can help you to secure the compensation you need to compensate you for injuries suffered and any other financial losses incurred.

-If you've fallen and injured yourself whilst at work, you may be able to make a personal injury compensation claim against your employer.
-Health and Safety regulations are clear and your employer has a responsibility to ensure that your working environment is free of hazards and any equipment you use is suitable for the task.
+If you've fallen and injured yourself whilst at work, you may be able to make an injury at work compensation claim against your employer.
+Health and Safety regulations are clear and your employer has a responsibility to ensure that your working environment is free of hazards and that any equipment you use is suitable for the task.

-If your employer has been negligent in their responsibilities, then you are entitled to seek compensation for your fall injuries.
+If your employer has been negligent in their responsibilities, then you are entitled to seek accident at work compensation for your fall injuries.

 It is estimated that 40% of all reported falls involve ladders and it is not uncommon for most workplaces to use some kind of ladder on a daily basis.
 If you are required to climb a ladder as part of your job, then your employer should have provided you with specific training on its use as well as undertaking regular equipment safety checks.